 Vancouver has two peak seasons.
 If you’re traveling to Vancouver during the summer months or mid-winter, make sure to plan your Vancouver flights and hotel accommodations early.

-July through August is Vancouver’s peak season.
-Visitors start arriving in April and stay into the fall.
+July through August is one of Vancouver’s peak seasons.
 If you’re planning your Vancouver trip for the peak season, book airline tickets to Vancouver early to get the best rates.
 Summer in the city means film, jazz, and folk festivals, the Molson Indy Vancouver, and the HSBC PowerSmart Celebration of Light fireworks competition so you can be sure the city will be bustling with things to do for tourists.

 Except for the ski areas, hotels in the winter are quiet and Vancouver’s cultural scene is in full swing.

 One of the best things about Vancouver is its year-round appeal to tourists.
 Whether you’re heading for the mountains, relaxing in the park or enjoying the city nightlife, there are plenty of things to do in Vancouver anytime of the year.

 To find the cheapest flights to Vancouver, your best bet is to be flexible.
 Although May typically offers cheap flight tickets, by being flexible you can scan over the entire year and pick and choose what works best for you.
 Avoid traveling during the peak season and festivals last minute as you will pay through the roof for your flights to Vancouver.
 If you do want to travel then book your flights at least two or three months in advance, or more if you can.
 Last minute deals are rare and the longer you wait the more you’ll have to pay.